-The requirements for the Kyoto Protocol coming into effect included that (1) not less than 55 parties to the convention ratify the protocol, and (2) parties included in Annex I which accounted in total for at least 55% of the total $CO_2$ emissions in 1990 of the parties included in Annex I ratify the protocol (Figure below).
+The requirements for the Kyoto Protocol coming into effect included that (1) not less than 55 parties to the convention ratify the protocol, and (2) parties included in Annex I which accounted in total for at least 55% of the total CO2 emissions in 1990 of the parties included in Annex I ratify the protocol (Figure below).
 The requirement (1) was met before some time, and the requirement (2) was met by the ratification of Russia in November 2004, and thus the Kyoto Protocol came into effect on February 16, 2005.
 Consequently, Japan is obliged to reduce the volume of greenhouse gas emissions by 6% from the standard year level during the first commitment period from 2008 to 2012.
-With regard to the commitment of the next period starting in 2013, the protocol stipulates that international examination begin by the end of 2005.
-At the COP10 held in Buenos Aires, Argentina in December 2004, the holding of a seminar for governmental experts was agreed, which will serve as the foothold of discussion concerning the framework after 2013.
+Recent activities of COP/MOP are shown in 3.2 (6).

-Proportions of CO2 emissions of annex I parties in 1990
+Proportions of CO_2 emissions of annex I parties in 1990